Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-plpath/unit-description.md

 ##### encode function

-The encode function takes in a `note_path_node_t` and encodes it into the linearized string form of the path.
+The encode function takes in a `note_plpath_node_t` and encodes it into the linearized string form of the plpath.

 ```mermaid
 stateDiagram-v2